White Sox vs. Yankees Player Props Betting Odds

 Torres Stats

-- Gleyber Torres has eight doubles, a triple, nine home runs, 26 walks and 25 RBI (58 total hits).
-He's also swiped six bases.
+- Torres has 58 hits with eight doubles, a triple, nine home runs, 26 walks and 25 RBI.
+He's also stolen six bases.

 Torres Recent Games